-The Box Sync app is designed to access Box files straight from a folder on your computer.
+The Box Sync app is designed to access Box files offline, or as part of a backup procedure.
 The Box Sync folder is created on your desktop when you install the app.
 When you add, change or delete a file from your computer’s Box Sync folder, the app updates the version in your Box account.
 It also keeps both the online and local versions of your content in sync.

 - Syncs up to 100,000 files.

 - Install on more than one computer.

 Note: If you set the Box folder to stop syncing, it will be removed from all computers.